huykimb/huykimb.github.io/essays/smart-questions.md

 Why is inserting invisible characters into code snippets and effectively creating debugging nightmares considered a good solution?
 ```

 The way that the author formatted this question shows that they have already taken time to understand what their problem is and attempted to resolve it on their own.
 Then, they gave snippets of their code, as well as the errors, and asked a valid question to better understand why they ran into their issue.
-This is also a potential question that other people might have, so it's helpful as well.
+This is also a potential question that other people might have, so it's helpful for others to reference from in the future.

 On the contrary, there are bad questions.